Nemesis533/Local_LLHAMA/README.md

  **Note**: Sensitive values like API tokens and URLs are now stored in the `.env` file for security.

- You can get more details on how the file is used inside the SettingsLoader.py class.
+ You can get more details on how the file is used inside the Settings_Loader.py class.

+### web_search_config.json

+This file configures which websites can be accessed for information queries (news, Wikipedia, etc.).
+You can customize the allowed websites, maximum results, and timeout settings.

 ## How It Works

 1. **Wake Word Detection**